Sophisticated traveler sitting on a cruise ship balcony reading a tablet at sunrise

 Look for cruise-specific language

 On Viator, do not assume every tour is covered by the Worry-Free Shore Excursion policy.
-Viator says covered products display the “worry-free shore excursion” tag and provide extra support for missed ports, delayed ship arrivals, or late return to ship.
-1
+Viator says covered products display the “worry-free shore excursion” tag and offer extra support for missed ports, delayed ship arrivals, or late return to ship.
+Viator’s partner materials also say only certain products are designated as Worry-Free Shore Excursions.

 Read the cancellation policy